Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Stick

-Yearning to watch 'Scotland Contains Strong Language' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the John MacLaverty-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.
+Thinking about watching 'Scotland: Contains Strong Language' on any device you have handy?
+Discovering a streaming service to buy, rent, download, or watch the John MacLaverty-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.

-Released , 'Scotland Contains Strong Language' stars Cora Bissett, Billy Connolly, James Kelman The movie has a runtime of about 59 min, and received a user score of 90 (out of 100) on TMDb, which compiled reviews from 1 experienced users.
+Scotland: Contains Strong Language starring Cora Bissett, Billy Connolly, James Kelman has a Not Rated rating, a runtime of about 59 min, and a scheduled release date of .

-Want to know what the movie's about?
-Here's the plot: "Schooled in Fife coming of age in a rock n roll band then finding her forte was directing temperamental actors Cora Bissett is no stranger to theatrical Scottish swearing So who better to present a celebration of Caledonian cursing This documentary sees Cora sing swear and scrutinise why Scotland swears so well Cora begins with the first hurdle how does one discuss swear words on the BBC Aunty Beeb is the institution that has been historically priggish about language always bleeping words and apologising for those that slipped through So Cora runs a list past BBC Scotlands head of editorial standards to see what she can get away with" .
+Wondering what this story is all about?
+Here's the plot: "Schooled in Fife, coming of age in a rock ’n’ roll band, then finding her forte was directing temperamental actors, Cora Bissett is no stranger to theatrical Scottish swearing.
+So who better to present a celebration of Caledonian cursing?
+This documentary sees Cora sing, swear and scrutinise why Scotland swears so well.
+Cora begins with the first hurdle – how does one discuss swear words on the BBC?
+Aunty Beeb is the institution that has been historically priggish about language - always bleeping words and apologising for those that slipped through.
+So Cora runs a list past BBC Scotland’s head of editorial standards to see what she can get away with." .